Saint Library

 Mystical Fire in the Catacombs

-During the vigil of Pentecost in the catacombs of San Sebastiano, a globe of fire enters his chest and so enlarges his heart with divine love that three ribs fracture outward — a deformity physicians confirm at his autopsy fifty-one years later.
+During the vigil of Pentecost in the catacombs of San Sebastiano, a globe of fire enters his mouth and lodges in his chest, so expanding his heart with divine love that three ribs fracture outward — a deformity physicians confirm at his autopsy fifty-one years later.

 1548